JSandhu223/azure-network-protocols/README.md

   <!-- <img src="images/Step1_WindowsVMCreation2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> -->
 </p>

-The Ubuntu Server VM is not as resource heavy, so we can opt to use one of the cheaper hardware size.
+When creating the Ubuntu Server VM, we will use a password based authenication rather than an SSH key.
+The Ubuntu Server VM is not as resource heavy as the Windows VM, so we can opt to use one of the cheaper hardware sizes.
 To ensure connectivity between the two VMs, we can put this VM under the same virtual network.

 <p>
   <img src="images/Step1_UbuntuServerVMCreation.png" height="80%" width="80%"/>